alstr/todo-to-issue-action/README.md

 Make sure your file language is in `syntax.json`.
 Also, the action will not recognise TODOs in the first commit to a new repo, or existing TODOs that have already been committed.

+If a similar TODO appears in the diff as both an addition and deletion, it is assumed to have been moved, so is ignored.

 ### Multiple issues have been created

 Issues are created whenever the action runs and finds a newly added TODO in the diff.
 Rebasing may cause a TODO to show up in a diff multiple times.
 This is an acknowledged issue, but you may have some luck by adjusting your workflow file.